 If CeeDee Lamb were consistent, he’d be one of the top receivers.
-There are some games where he gets open at will, demonstrates uncommon fluidity and after-catch speed, and showcases high-level technique to go with his athleticism.
+There are some games where he gets open at will, demonstrates uncommon fluidity and after-catch speed, and showcases uncommon technical ability as a route runner and as a catcher.

-At other times, Lamb looks clumsy, has difficulty stringing together receiver moves, and can have trouble holding on to the ball.
-Some of that is injury, and some of that is teams playing him more physically than he’d like.
-But we see much more of the good than the bad with Lamb, which is how he gets on this list.
+At other times, Lamb has been clumsy, shows difficulty stringing together receiver moves, and can have trouble holding on to the ball.
+He’s been impacted by injury, and he falls off against teams that play more physical coverage, but there are other times that his drop-off in play is a mystery.
+We tend to see much more of the good than the bad with Lamb, which is how he gets on this list.

 18) Tee Higgins, Cincinnati Bengals

 A prototypical possession receiver, Tee Higgins is a perfect fit in the Cincinnati Bengals’ offense, complementing Chase’s deep threat and Tyler Boyd’s underneath outlet work.
 Higgins makes the most of his large frame and does a good job absorbing contact throughout the route and the catch point.
 While he could do a little bit more to get open as a route runner, he’s still developed there and is capped largely by his speed.

 After Samuel, Amon-Ra St. Brown leads the next tier of YAC receivers.
 He’s been a pleasure to watch develop as a receiver, and he’s been a fantastic catch-point receiver — we don’t often see YAC specialists also play competitively in contested situations.

 Most of his growth has come as a route runner, and as the Lions’ offense has improved its timing, he has thrived.
 In many ways, he’s the perfect receiver for Jared Goff.
 St. Brown’s combination of fluidity and strength are great assets and might remind Detroit fans of Golden Tate, but with better hands.